 This form of kitchen finish also uses an MDF core for the units.
-However, this core is coated in a primer and then covered in layer upon layer of a lacquer substance which results in an incredibly even and shiny surface.
-This process gives your kitchen cabinet doors an intensity and depth, which is simply unrivalled.
+However, this core is coated in a primer and then covered in layer upon layer of a lacquer substance, which results in an incredibly even and shiny surface.
+This process gives your kitchen cabinet doors intensity and depth, which is simply unrivalled.

 And aside from looking good, a gloss lacquer kitchen will last longer as well, as the units are sturdy and hard-wearing.

 However, you guessed it, this type of gloss is generally the most expensive, so if you do opt for this one, it’s worth shopping around to try and find the best deal you can.

 Now that we’ve covered some of the pros and cons of each specific type of gloss finish, we’re now going to look at some more general points when considering a gloss finish.